Interested in our services?

 The 80% rule basically forces employers to grant stock options or RSUs to at least 80% of their full-time employees for the Sec.
 83(i) election to be available to any employees.
 In many cases, that would be unacceptable except for the fact that the employer can still grant additional equity-based compensation (for example, more RSUs, ISOs or NQSOs) to a select group of employees as long as 80% of the employees receive more than de minimis stock grants.
 Unfortunately, we’re still awaiting guidance from the IRS on what’s considered a de minimis grant.

 The Sec.
-83(i) election must be made by the employee no later than 30 days after the
+83(i) election must be made by the employee no later than 30 days after the earlier of: